Two young women have a conversation in sign language

 Information

 Many students with visible or invisible mental or chronical illnesses, disabilities, or neurodiversities would like to see more networking among themselves.
-If you are interested and would like to network, please feel free to contact the Diversity Office.
+If you are interested and would like to network, please feel free to contact the Diversity Office or one of the interest groups of students with disabilities or chronic illnesses listed below.

 General advice and representation of interests